pinedajohanz/Barangay_Online_Complaint_Center_Capstone/README.md

 # Barangay Online Complaint Center

-An online web application that allows residents to file complaints and the barangay to respond and manage the complaint status.
+An online web application that allows residents to file complaints and the barangay to respond and manage the complaints and their status.

 ## Who is this for?
 This project is for barangays in the Philippines and their residents who want to file and track complaints in a convenient and accessible manner.